Indefinite Pronouns

 Indefinite Pronouns in Negative Sentences

 Using indefinite pronouns in negative sentences can be a bit tricky.
 Not all indefinite pronouns can be used in a negative sentence.
-The table below can help you understand their usage better:
+The table below summarizes usage of indefinite pronouns in negative sentences.

 Subject | Object | Negative Maker | |